 One of the most common questions Precision Nutrition certified nutrition coaches get from their new clients:

-“I’ve been tracking my calories in and calories out religiously… but I’m not losing as much weight as I should.
+“I’ve been tracking my calories in and calories out religiously… but I’m not losing as much body fat as I should.
 Why isn’t this working?!?”

-Yes, conventional wisdom states that reducing your calorie intake (or increasing the amount you burn) by 500 calories a day should lead to about 1 pound of fat loss per week.
-(Math: 500 calories a day x 7 days = 3500 calories a week = 1 pound.)
+Yes, conventional wisdom states that reducing your calorie intake (or increasing the amount of calories burned) by 500 calories a day should lead to about 1 pound of fat loss per week.
+(Math: A daily calorie deficit of 500 calories x 7 days = a total calorie deficit of 3500 calories per week = 1 pound.)

 But that conventional wisdom is wrong.
 As discussed in this article all about the myth of metabolic damage, your metabolism is adaptive.
-As you eat less, your metabolism slows, throwing off common assumptions about calorie balance.
+As you eat less, your metabolic rate slows, throwing off common assumptions about calorie balance.

-This excellent weight loss calculator—based on the NIH Body Weight Planner and adapted from research collected at the National Institute of Diabetes and Digestive and Kidney Diseases—takes into account the adaptive nature of metabolism and gives more accurate information on how hard you’ll have to work (and how long it may take) to reach your goals.
+This excellent weight loss calculator—based on the NIH Body Weight Planner and adapted from research collected at the National Institute of Diabetes and Digestive and Kidney Diseases—takes into account the adaptive nature of metabolism and gives more accurate information on how many calories you’ll need to eat (and how long it may take) to reach your weight loss goals.

 Advantages of this Weight Loss Calculator

-To understand why this calculator is so helpful, let’s use an example client: Vanessa.
+To understand why this weight loss calculator is so helpful, let’s use an example client: Vanessa.

 She’s 40 years old, 5’ 6” tall, weighs 185 pounds, has a very low level of activity at work, and a moderate level of exercise activity.

-Based on this information, the calculator has determined that she needs around 2,445 calories per day to maintain her weight.
+Based on this information (including her estimated basal metabolic rate, or BMR), our calorie calculator has determined that she needs around 2,445 calories per day to maintain her weight.

-Let’s say Vanessa would like to lose 40 pounds (so a goal weight of 145 pounds) in a sustainable way over the course of the next year, without doing any additional exercise.
+Let’s say Vanessa wants to lose 40 pounds (so a goal weight of 145 pounds) in a sustainable way over the course of the next year, without doing any additional exercise.

-The calculator suggests she’ll need to reduce her food intake to around 1,770 calories per day.
-(That’s 675 calories fewer than required for maintenance.)
+The calorie calculator suggests she’ll need to reduce her food intake to around 1,770 calories per day.
+That results in a calorie deficit of 675 calories.
+(In other words, it’s 675 calories lower than the number of calories required to maintain her weight.)

 If you do conventional calorie math, these numbers don’t make sense.